 Betsy Schramm’s music has been cited for its “visionary quality”,“impressive lyricism” and has been called “expansive, daring, and unpredictable” (Boston Globe, Buffalo News, Boston Herald).
 Schramm’s compositions have received numerous professional awards and has been played and broadcast in the U.S. and Europe, in London, New York City, and Boston.
 The music of Betsy Schramm has been commissioned/premiered by the Lowell Chamber Orchestra, the Corpus Christi Symphony, the University of Southern California and the University of Texas Wind Ensembles, Jane Manning and Jane’s Minstrels, Duluth Superior Symphony Orchestra, Minnesota Ballet, New Millennium Ensemble, Boston Music Viva, Eastman Wind Ensemble, Lontano and others.
-Betsy schramm's music has been performed by Ricardo Odriozola, Mark Ponzo, Terry Everson, Carly Johnson, Andrew Sorg, Charles Blandy, Rafael Popper-Keizer, Robert Schulz, Hardwick Chamber Ensemble, the Eastman Wind Ensemble, Amelia Hollander Ames, Jill Dreeben, Solar Winds, Mark Ponzo, John Aley, the Craft Ensemble, Cambridge Chamber Players and others.
+Betsy schramm's music has been performed by Ricardo Odriozola, Mark Ponzo, Terry Everson, Carly Johnson, Andrew Sorg, Christopher Keach, Amelia Hollander Ames, Jill Dreeben, Solar Winds, John Aley, the Craft Ensemble, Cambridge Chamber Players and others.
 Schramm grew up in a house filled with music.
 Her mother played the piano, organ, and sang.
 Her father had a classical record collection which he often played.
 Every Sunday in church she was drawn to the Bach organ preludes.
 She studied piano from a young age, sang in church choirs, and took up percussion as a teen.
 She was drawn to becoming a composer by the music that was always playing in her head.